Causal Invariance Learning via Efficient Nonconvex Optimization: Unpenalized Nonsmooth NegDRO

+This section introduces the unpenalized NegDRO problem.
+Compared to the penalized version discussed in the main text, the unpenalized NegDRO is not only nonconvex but also nonsmooth.
+Specifically, recall the population NegDRO, defined in \eqref{eq: obj trans - population}, as follows:

+The objective function of $\Phi(b)$ may admit multiple maximizers; thus, $\Phi(b)$ is not necessarily differentiable.
+Correspondingly, the empirical NegDRO problem is defined as follows:

-While most results remain consistent with the results in Sections \ref{subsec: stationary causal} and \ref{subsec: computation algorithm}, the current section requires a more general definition of stationary points due to the nonsmooth nature of $\widehat{\Phi}(b)$.
-To facilitate discussions, we introduce the concepts of Goldstein subdifferential and generalized stationary points.
+Still, $\widehat{\Phi}(b)$ may not be differentiable.
+While most theoretical properties for the unpenalized NegDRO remain consistent with those in Sections \ref{subsec: stationary causal} and \ref{subsec: computation algorithm}, they require a more general definition of stationary points due to the nonsmooth nature of $\Phi(b)$ and $\widehat{\Phi}(b)$.
+To facilitate discussions, we introduce the concepts of subdifferential and generalized stationary points.